kelsonpw/string-compression/README.md

-# String Compression in Various Languages
+# String Compression/Encoding in Various Languages

 These are solutions to a common string compression interview question.